kyeap/tutorial-api-client/README.md

 Please contact support@aedifion.com for **personalized login credentials** in order to use the aedifion APIs!

 This tutorial demonstrates how you can use the aedifion http API within your programming environment.
-Since there are many ways how to interact with a http API, these are examples how to
+Since there are many ways how to interact with a http API, below are some examples how to:
 - use the aedifion Excel plug-in to import, resample and plot timeserieses to/within Microsoft Excel
 - use the graphical aedifion API user interface
 - use cURL
 - use MATLAB `webread`
 - use Python with `requests` library
-- export API clients for several programming environments form [Swagger Editor](https://swagger.io/swagger-editor/)
+- export API clients for several programming environments form,(?)
+[Swagger Editor](https://swagger.io/swagger-editor/)
 - include a Python client generated with [Swagger Codegen](https://swagger.io/swagger-codegen/)

 among many other ways to interact with the aedifion API.